- Potentially pursue a career as a professional accountant with this degree.

 - You study Financial Accounting, Management Accounting, Taxation, Finance, Law and the parts of Economics important to Finance.

-- Some students may choose to take an internship year between 2nd and 3rd year, and graduate after 4th year.
+- Some students may choose to complete a work placement between 2nd and 3rd year, and graduate after 4th year

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|